-Mercado Sonora in Colonia Roma Norte is a great place for Mexican souvenirs and authentic food.
+Mercado Sonora in an alternative market Colonia Roma Norte is a great place for Mexican souvenirs and authentic food.
 From spicy pickled carrots to handmade tortillas.
 And guacamole made fresh daily.
 It’s a great way to get your hands on some of Mexico’s best local treasures.

 If you love markets but don’t want to deal with crowds or long lines at the touristy ones, then this is the perfect option for you!
 It’s small and cozy; here are some recommendations:

 The Sonora Market is a traditional market in Mexico City.
 And this local market is not for everyone.
 But it has a dark charm and can be a fun experience for travelers who want to get away from the touristy areas of the city.

 We know it as a witchy market.
 Because they sell things like Voodoo Dolls.

 You can’t miss Mercado Portales.
 In the historic center of Mexico City, this market is open every day of the week.
 The selection offered is vast and includes food stalls.

 But also clothes and household goods.
 But what makes Mercado Portales stand out from other markets in Mexico City is its wide selection of fresh produce.
 And its many restaurants and cafes offer local specialties.
 Such as tacos al pastor (marinated pork with cilantro), Menudo (tripe soup), and pozole (a type of hominy soup).